 Digital images of artworks are required.
 These submissions will be used for jurying, show promotion and online display.

-Our juror, Jon Goebel, will make his selections for accepted entries and awards by Friday, April 3.
-Mr. Goebel will work remotely using your digital submissions.
+Our juror, Anne Galperin, will make her selections for accepted entries and awards by Monday, March 22.
+She will work remotely using your digital submissions.
 Notifications of selected works will be sent through email.

 Digital Submission Guidelines

 Digital submissions must adhere to the following guidelines.
 Submissions that do not follow these guidelines may be considered ineligible by the juror.